supriyadas13/SD_Training_2020/SpeakerNotes.md

 Below is the Tech Stack we chose to build this project :

-* SpringBoot – To build the survey microservices, integrate each, create email communication.
+* _SpringBoot_ – To build the survey microservices, integrate each, create email communication.
-* Velocity Engine - Email template.
+* _Velocity Engine_ - Email template.
-* Kafka (Confluent and Dockerised) – To send and receive Survey communication over messaging queue.
+* _Kafka_ (Confluent and Dockerised) – To send and receive Survey communication over messaging queue.
-* Docker (Containerization) – To build each service in a container and compose them together using docker compose to bring up the applications.
+* _Docker_ (Containerization) – To build each service in a container and compose them together using docker compose to bring up the applications.
-* Selenium and RestAsssured for testing end to end.
+* _Selenium and RestAsssured_ - For end to end testing.
-* Git actions - CI used during the build
+* _Git actions_ - CI used during the build
-* Mckesson concourse Pipeline - CI-CD
+* _Mckesson concourse Pipeline_ - CI-CD

 @Corban